svnsvnsvn/SNARE/README.md

-# SNARE: Rental Listing Anomaly Detection Research Platform
+# SNARE: Rental Listing Anomaly Detection Research Project

-**SNARE (Scam Network Anomaly Recognition Engine)** is a research platform for experimenting with machine learning approaches to detect anomalous rental listings.
-This project explores anomaly detection techniques applied to real estate data collected primarily from Florida markets.
+**SNARE (Scam Network Anomaly Recognition Engine)** is a machine learning research project exploring anomaly detection techniques for identifying potentially fraudulent rental listings.
+This work demonstrates data collection, feature engineering, and ensemble ML approaches applied to real estate data collected primarily from Florida markets.

 ---

 ## Research Context

-This project began as a hackathon experiment and has evolved into a comprehensive study of anomaly detection in rental listing data.
-The platform demonstrates data collection, feature engineering, and machine learning implementation rather than serving as a production tool.
+This project began as a hackathon experiment and evolved into a comprehensive study of anomaly detection in rental listing data.
+The project demonstrates end-to-end machine learning pipeline development, from data collection through model deployment, rather than serving as a production tool.

 ---